What Is Market Strategy & Planning?

-Being an MS&P manager, controller or director can be confusing for anyone who asks you what you do for a living.
+Being a Market Strategy & Planning (MS&P) manager, controller or director can be confusing for anyone who asks you what you do for a living.
 The response usually results in a blank expression from whoever you are talking to, and requires some explanation.
 Never a great start!
 For anyone who watched Friends, it’s like being Chandler Bing, nobody knew what he did either.

 The truth is, whilst it is still relatively unknown, the MS&P function is one of the most powerful parts of any FMCG team and is always transformational.
 It is based on simple principles.
 Principles which despite years of combined experience in many businesses, are often overlooked, cost money and upset the customer.

 Let me explain how I came to this conclusion…

 I started my career as a trainee buyer for Sainsbury’s.
 It quickly became apparent that suppliers were going to be a handful.
 I had a number of conflicting requirements to manage, and whilst some were brilliant, some were less so.
 My training felt like some sort of wartime preparation, ‘Brace yourself, lad, you’re going in’.

 I remember my first ever discussion with a supplier like it was yesterday.
 It was about confusion over a promotion that was due to start in a week.
 My manager told me the promotion was lined up and ready to go.
 The supplier said he knew nothing about it.
 Who was I to believe?
 The truth here was that there was no clear process and no clear communication channel.
 Nobody would admit it, but everyone was winging it.
 We were all passing responsibility via email, and expecting the other person to do their bit.

 This is where the problem kicks in, that lots of people have to get involved with to fix.
 The retailer faces having no stock, and the supplier has to make costly changes to the production schedule.
 They have to try to get raw materials at short notice and may require overtime to hit the required volumes.
 It is a mess and creates frustration for all.

 Taking the ‘P’